bentzou/cli_interface_for_pyscript/README.md

 The class provides a CLI interface for an existing toolset written in Python.

 # Assumptions
-1. methods beginning with '_' are private and are not shown under Usage.
+1. Methods beginning with '_' are considered private and not displayed under Usage.
-2. methods are classmethods
-3. parent class does not need to be initialized
+2. Tool class contains exclusively classmethods.

 # Usage
 At the bottom of your script, add: